wagnerpaz/react-lotr-the-one-api-frontend/README.md

-# TOTR - The One API Implementation
+# The Lord of The Rings - The One API React Frontend Implementation

 ## Techs Used

 - **Next.js**: I chose to use Next.js because of the opportunity that this project offers for the generation of static pages, which in itself is one of the many SEO improvements that Next.js has to offer.
 However, due to time constraints, this project is a SPA with client-side data fetching.
-- **React.js**: It's my main front-end framework for the past 3 years.
 - **Tailwind CSS**: I use it because it offers an awesome development experience and is extremely lightweight due to its purge features, which eliminate all unused CSS.
-Also there's no javacript need.
+Also, no javacript is needed
-- **TypeScript**: Makes project's more maintainable
+- **TypeScript**: Make projects more maintainable
-- **react-infinite-scroller**: Avoid's large DOMs and makes pagination easier.
+- **react-infinite-scroller**: Avoids large DOMs and makes pagination easier
 - **@headlessui/react**: It has components who sinergyze with Tailwind CSS

 ## APIs used